 • However, many C programming careers involve software engineering because C programming is often used for developing system software, applications, and drivers.

-• And C programming also can be used for creating embedded systems and firmware.
+• C programming can also be used for creating embedded systems and firmware.

 Therefore, careers that involve working with C programming can be found in various industries, from software development to hardware engineering.
 So, with skill and experience in hand, you cannot limit what you can achieve!